 Here it is, September already, and I’m in full on denial.
 Maybe that should be “fall” on denial!
 I keep seeing little signs, although you wouldn’t know it by the weather.
 Or the glut of fruits & veggies at the store.
 When I saw the Colorado peaches (imho) some of the best peaches in the world, I knew exactly what I wanted to do with them.
 Arugula & Peach Salad with Feta & Bacon.

-It wasn’t too long ago that Bacon Jam came on my radar – I can tell you when – the week we featured it on Throwback Thursday, back in July.
-Well, the recipe looked marvelous, and I used it for inspiration!
-Thank you, Chef Julianna of Foodie on Board!
-(You’ve ruined me, btw!!)
-If you’re cooking burgers or brats on Labor Day, think about serving up this condiment!
-The best condiment, evah!
+It wasn’t too long ago that Bacon Jam came on my radar – I can tell you when – the week we featured it on our link party, Throwback Thursday, back in July.
+Well, the recipe looked marvelous, and I used it for inspiration.
+Thank, Chef Julianna of Foodie on Board!
+You’ve ruined me forever, btw!!
+I can’t imagine what my life would be like now without Bourbon Bacon Jam.